IpatovMA/car-recognizer/README.md

 # car-recognizer

-This model detects the vehicle in the picture and classifies it into one of 5 classes.
+This model recognizes vehicle of some classes.

+At first yolov5 detect car in the picture and crop in out.
+Then EficientNet classifier decides which vehicle is in the picture

-Classes: 'ambulance', 'common', 'fire-truck', 'police', 'tractor'
+EficientNet classes: 'ambulance', 'common', 'fire-truck', 'police', 'tractor'

 ## demo recognization
 ![images](results/res.png)